AbeneAb/Thynk.CovidTracker/README.md

 * Containerization of databases
 * Override Environment variables
 #### Test Client Webapp
-* Implemented SPA with create react app that uses functional components
+* Implemented SPA with create react app that uses functional components and typescript.
+* Responsive UI with tailwind was used.
+* Project was structured with Single Responsibility Principle in mind.
+* Has fluent validation with yup.

 ## Running The Project
 We will need the following tools: